-Why do my auto insurance rates keep going up even though my car is getting older?
+Why does my auto insurance rate keep going up even though my car is getting older?
 At iTrust Insurance Group, many of our clients ask this question so I would like to address it from a couple of angles.

 First things first, even though it’s called car/auto insurance, it covers more than just your car.
 It should technically be called “auto-owners” insurance, similarly to how home insurance is actually called “home owners insurance”.

 It’s also important to understand that there are a lot of variables that go into insurance premiums, and it’s no different with auto insurance.

 The insurance company is much more concerned with you crashing into someone and causing them (or yourself) bodily harm, or death, than they are about your car.
 A car is a material possession which can be replaced.

 A human life is not.

 When is the last time you looked at your auto insurance policy?